 - Five university faculty members have been named Fulbright Scholars.

 - Chief Counsel of the American Center for Law and Justice, Dr. Jay Sekulow '04

-- Emmy Award-winning Actor, Tony Hale '95
+- Emmy Award-Winner, Tony Hale '95 (Best Supporting Actor)

 - Representative of Virginia's 2nd District, Scott Rigell '90